top of page

 Search

 By Caileen W. If you’ve ever watched a recording of a professional musician, you’ve probably had the same thought as I have — how do their fingers move like that?
 The answer you’ve most likely heard is a lifetime of practice, a good bit of talent, and plenty of performance experience.
 But in this post, we’ll be briefly exploring how the brain facilitates movement.
 INTRODUCTION The type of muscle we’ll be focusing on in this post is skeletal muscle.
-As its name suggests, t
+As its name suggests, the

 Mar 302 min read